GatoGraphQL/ExtensionStarter/README.md

 By hosting all extensions and their packages together, you avoid [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).

 You are also able to do bulk modifications, such as searching and replacing a piece of code across different plugins, in a single action (and push it to the repo using a single commit).

+### Continuously access newly-developed code

+Once we create a new repository from a GitHub template, the repository and the template are two separate entities.
+From that moment on, when the template is updated, these changes are not reflected in the repository.

+The Gato GraphQL monorepo deals with this issue by providing tools that copy content (code, scripts, workflows, etc) from the Gato GraphQL repo (available as a Git submodule) to the extension project repo.
+This enables the extension project to be updated when there are changes to the main plugin.

+See section "Synchronizing the downstream extension project with the upstream Gato GraphQL repo" to learn more.

 ### Use the GitHub Actions workflows developed for the Gato GraphQL plugin